 Public cloud vs. private cloud vs. colocation

 A public cloud delivers IT services and infrastructure offsite via a network.
 The hosted applications share storage and computing resources with the other tenants on a single host in a multi-tenant architecture.
-It is a great solution for users or organizations seeking to cut their up-front costs without adversely impacting reliability, scalability, security or flexibility.
+It is a great solution for users or organizations seeking to cut up-front costs without adversely impacting reliability, scalability, security or flexibility.

 With a private cloud, services and infrastructure are dedicated to a single organization and resources are not shared.
 As a result, data storage, hardware and network pools are not accessible by other businesses in the same data center.
-Organizations use a vendor’s off-site IT infrastructure, with the vendor owning the hardware and the client owning their data.
+Organizations use a vendor’s offsite IT infrastructure, with the vendor owning the hardware and the client owning their data.

-Choosing colocation means purchasing one’s own servers, networking equipment, software and rack space, all of which reside in a vendor's data center.
-Overlapping with private cloud, colocation allows organizations to dictate the brand and configuration of server hardware, but the organization must manage their own installation, maintenance, software licensing and backups.
+Choosing colocation means purchasing one’s own servers, networking equipment, software and rack space — all of which reside in a vendor's data center.
+Overlapping with private cloud, colocation allows organizations to dictate the brand and configuration of server hardware.
+But the organization must manage their own installation, maintenance, software licensing and backups.